Just pinched myself to be sure this is not just a very bad dream. Or ‘fake news’:

 The truncated definition of midwife ‘with woman’ is preferred by Warwick and Bpas et al as this conveniently fits their focus on ‘Women’s reproductive rights’ and makes the baby appear inconsequential.
 Truncating the definition, however, does not change the reality of the fact that the role of a midwife is to be with a woman in childbirth, to care for the mother and safely deliver her baby.
 Never to intentionally kill her child.

-Bpas are responsible for the intentional killing of the majority of the circa 200,000 babies aborted in the UK every year, something which fills them with pride and that pride is bolstered by being nominated for charity of the year.
+Bpas are responsible for the intentional killing of a large number of the circa 200,000 babies aborted in the UK every year, something which fills them with pride and that pride is bolstered by being nominated for charity of the year.
 Is that truly something to be proud of?
 How can the intentional killing of babies get even close to being nominated for a charitable award?